FudaWiki/fudawiki-files/tori-sashi.md

 The game may be played as many times as desired.

 ## Playing for Chips
+In this version of the game, a **minimum of 7 players is required: 3 players playing the role of humans, and at least 4 players taking the role of a bird.** If there are more players, non-bird roles that act as "jokers" in the game may be added.

 Depending on the number of players, an equal number of cards should be prepared.